Basement Conversion Cost

 What can I use my new basement area for?

-You can even use the basement to create a self-contained unit for use as an annexe.
+You can even use the basement to create a self-contained unit as an annexe.
 However, if you want the basement to become an independent separate dwelling, you will need express consent for this purpose.

-Is a Basement conversion a good investment?
+Is a basement conversion a good investment?

 Elsewhere the financial return needs more careful thinking about, a local estate agent should be able to give you a good indication of how much the extra space will be worth.